Roommate Conflict Resolution

 • Review the Roommate Conflict Resolution Process and remember that this process moves at your pace and your follow through.

-• Manage your expectations throughout the process and know that this process is going to take time.
+• Please manage your expectations throughout the process and know that this process is going to take time.

 Please note: GCU policy does not allow students to make decisions on room changes/switches.